okareo-ai/compliance-owasp/README.md

 - `request_body` — JSON object template (use `{latest_message}` for the user message)
 - `response_path` — JSONPath to the assistant's response text (e.g. `response` or `choices[0].message.content`)

-See `owasp/target.json.example` for full options (auth, session management, etc.).
+See `owasp/target.json.example` for full options (auth, session management).
+The streaming example additionally includes `streaming.stop` and `streaming.select` conditions for SSE event parsing.

 ### Step 5: Run a Notebook